A convex-geometric framework for fully phase-locked states in the finite Kuramoto model: Model, Reduction, and Stability Notions

 \subsection{Phase-locked equilibria and stability}

 An equilibrium (phase-locked) solution of~\eqref{eq:main1} is a point $\bftheta^*\in\mathbb{T}^n$ satisfying

-Following \cite{Bronski_DeVille_Park}, we call such an equilibrium \emph{stable} if the Jacobian $D{\bf F}(\bftheta^*)$ is negative definite.
+Following \cite{Bronski_DeVille_Park}, we call this equilibrium \emph{stable} if the Jacobian $D\bm{F}(\bftheta^*)$ exhibits negative eigenvalues.
+We denote this condition by $D\bm{F}(\bftheta^*) \prec 0$.
+As we mentioned above, the non symmetric matrix $D\bm{F}(\bftheta^*)$ has real eigenvalues (see Remark~\ref{remark:vaps_reals}).
 Notice that by introducing the rotating variables $\hat{\bftheta}=(\hat{\theta}_1, \ldots, \hat{\theta}_n)$ we have eliminated the translated solution and now the equilibrium solutions are isolated.
 Furthermore, the number of equilibrium solutions is finite; one can see this by rewriting the fixed-point equations as a polynomial system and invoking B\'ezout-type arguments (see \cite{Morse_Baillieul}), and recent work further investigates the multiplicity and stability of these solutions in the finite-size Kuramoto model \cite{NumberSolutions}.
+Other relevant works on this subject provide interesting insights, see for instance \cite{Hsiao2025equivalence,Hsiao2026Complexity}.

 There are many introductory reviews on the state of the art of the Kuramoto models (see, among others, \cite{Dorfler_survey, Strogatz_survey, AlexSurvey}).
 We briefly recall some properties of this model.
-We can distinguish between two different behaviors from the dynamical systems point of view.
+We can distinguish between two different behaviors from the dynamical system point of view.
 The first one corresponds to the case when $\hat{\bfomega}=\bf 0$.
 In this case, the Kuramoto model can be described as a potential system generated by a map $V:\mathbb T^n \mapsto \mathbb R$ and, basically, the flow is a downhill flow where the $\alpha$-limit and the $\omega$-limit of every orbit is an equilibrium point of the system.
 Furthermore, the stable equilibrium solutions of the system correspond to local minima of the map $V$.
 This case can be understood following the Morse Theory, mainly developed by J.~Milnor (\cite{MorseTheory_Milnor}).
 Moreover, $\bftheta^*=\bf 0$ is always a stable solution of the system, and the parameter $K$ has no effect on the system.

 The second case corresponds to $\hat{\bfomega} \neq \bf 0$, where a critical coupling exists: